Sarah’s House – An Irish Ghost Story

-Her brother thought better of rebuilding, he sold the land to a neighbour for less than it was worth, on one condition, that the house never be rebuilt.
+The day Sarah was buried her house fell down.
+Her brother sold the land to a neighbour for less than it was worth, on one condition, the house must never be rebuilt.

 Such was her power there hadn’t been a child named Sarah in the parish for over a hundred years.
 And still, lured by a dream they kept coming.

 The last had been a young man alone.
 One day he’d walked to the pub and got talking with some of the locals.